-Our Mentoring Portal also has national outreach.
-We connect prospective students with UofSC GC students and alumni from diverse backgrounds to foster professional development and introduce potential applicants to the field of genetic counseling.
+Our Mentoring Program also has national outreach.
+We connect prospective students with USC GC students and alumni from diverse backgrounds to foster professional development and introduce potential applicants to the field of genetic counseling.

 Our Summer Internship gives preference to regional prospective students of minority background, providing a hands-on experience in preparation for graduate education in genetic counseling.

 Our Community Engagement curriculum integrates outreach to Historically Black Colleges and Universities (HBCUs) and other learning institutions with diverse student bodies.
 Our students gain experience in education as they inform undergraduates about genetic counseling.

 The Program's required reading and discussion materials have been infused with literature and other media exploring cultural insights so that we keep this conversation going.

 And the list goes on!

 As a Program we recognize these efforts will grow, evolve and, with measurable impact, make a difference to the genetic counseling profession and ultimately to those we serve.